burritoaddict/spi-lockdown/README.md

 IO available. (because if you have those things you can just do this from userspace)

+Read [these slides](http://opensecuritytraining.info/IntroBIOS_files/Day2_03_Advanced%20x86%20-%20BIOS%20and%20SMM%20Internals%20-%20SPI%20Flash%20Protection%20Mechanisms.pdf) for a full description of how these mechanisms work.

+Tested on amd64 debian, 3.16 kernel, and [ICH10R LPC Interface

 Setting Flash Regions Access Permission Register controls which regions of flash memory can be read and written.